Dutton Gregory Banner Image

 Equality and Human Rights Commission

 Funding for discrimination claims may be available from the Equality and Human Rights Commission (EHRC) in limited circumstances.
 The EHRC has its own funding criteria which vary from time to time.
-Cases will usually need to set a precedent for the greater benefit of particular classes of employees before they can attract support from the EHRC.
+Typically, cases will need to set a precedent for the greater benefit of particular classes of employees before they can attract support from the EHRC.